 Often overlooked, the first step is to ensure the room you’re photographing is clear and tidy.
 Let nothing distract from the main purpose and design of the room.

-If you don’t want to replace your imagery too often, avoid including technology such as computers, phones, or cars.
+If you don’t want to replace your imagery too often, avoid including technology such as computers, phones or cars.
 At the rate tech is advancing, these items will quickly date your photos, making the accuracy of the image questionable.

-Seasoned photographer Mike Browne explains that “photographing interiors is all about capturing the way the room looks (and feels) as naturally as possible.”
+Seasoned photographer Mike Browne explains that “photographing interiors is all about capturing the way the room looks (and feels) as naturally as possible”.
 Lighting is arguably the most important factor in photography.
 Correct lighting can completely change a space.
-Consider what the traveller is looking for: tranquillity, warmth, and open space.
+Consider what the traveller is looking for; tranquillity, warmth, and open space.
 Watch out for shadows that natural light and room lamps can cause.
 Instead, look for ways to discreetly place additional lighting to illuminate these dark spaces.
 We suggest that you watch photographer Noah Fallis show how light can transform a hotel interior to learn more about this concept.

 Natural light also helps the room looks its best.
 Avoid artificial lights that cast blue or orange hues on the room.
 Instead, plan to have photos taken when the optimal amount of natural light is available for that space.
-When shooting the hotel exterior or outdoor amenities, optimal lighting is naturally available during what’s known to photographer’s as “the golden hour.”
-This occurs twice daily: shortly after sunrise and just prior to sunset.
+When shooting the hotel exterior or outdoor amenities, optimal lighting is naturally available during what’s known to photographer’s as the ‘golden hour’.
+This occurs twice daily; shortly after sunrise and just prior to sunset.

 Focus and engage.
 When shooting an interior there can be many restrictions that can make the size of the room appear instantly smaller.
 Walls are the worst culprit.
-To avoid unflattering distortions, try shooting through a door with a wide angled lens to gain space.
+To avoid unflattering distortion try shooting through a door with a wide angled lens to gain space.
 Compose each of your hotel photos with the facilities in mind and remember that you are controlling what the viewer sees.
 Ask yourself: Are you trying to show off the bedroom’s balcony access?
 Or additional living space?
 Once you have a few images, play with cropping to further manipulate the focus of the photo.
-The above-mentioned tools will help you to crop as well as straighten photos that aren’t level.
+The above mentioned tools will help you to crop as well as straighten photos that aren’t level.

 The last and simplest point is resolution.
 This refers to the image size and it’s represented by the number of pixels the given photo contains.
 You may have seen the resolution of an image expressed before as width X height.
 High-resolution hotel photos are the preferred type of imagery to be used on many metasearch sites.
 This is because the higher the pixel count, the sharper the image will appear when re-sized online.
-Armed with a decent camera (potentially a very high-quality smartphone) and a tripod, you can take sharp images that will look professional.
-Ensure a 2,000-pixel minimum when uploading these images to websites.
+Armed with a decent camera (potentially a very high-quality smart phone) and a tripod, you can take sharp images that will look professional.
+Ensure a 2000 pixel minimum when uploading these images to websites.

 Go through your pictures and check that you’ve taken a variety of photos showcasing the facilities of the hotel with a width of at least 2,000 pixels.
 Once you’ve selected the best ones that you want to publish, upload the files to your online hotel profile(s).
 Remember: you don’t need to invest in expensive professional equipment to have great looking hotel photos.
-All you have to do is pick up some professional habits and train your eye.
+All you have to do is pick up some professional habits and a trained eye.

-Great hotel photos are not the norm, so set yourself apart from your competition by following the above guide as well as these tips for a better main hotel image.
-If you have questions, comments, or tips of your own, please share them below.
+Great hotel photos are not the norm, so set yourself a part from your competition by following the above guide as well as these tips for a better main hotel image.
+If you have questions, comments or tips of your own, please share them below.